siderolabs/talos/website/content/v1.15/reference/configuration/runtime/securityprofileconfig.md

     Note: with workload isolation enabled, the deprecated in-tree Kubernetes iSCSI volume plugin does not work (the kubelet cannot reach the host iscsid across the sandbox); use a CSI driver instead.

+    By default, Ctrl-Alt-Delete reboots the machine.
+With `ignoreCtrlAltDelete: true`, Ctrl-Alt-Delete is logged and ignored.
+Ctrl-Alt-Delete still reboots the machine until a configuration with this option is applied.
+The option has no effect in container mode.
 title: SecurityProfileConfig
 ---